cmonkey03/wolm-client/README.md

 - `componentDidUnmount` clears message displays

 ## Setup
-1. If you'd like to fetch from the heroku API, go to `/src/adapter.js` and ensure line 2 is commented and line 4 is uncommented
+1. If you'd like to fetch from the heroku-hosted WOLM API, go to `/src/adapter.js` and ensure line 2 is commented and line 4 is uncommented
-2. If you'd like to fetch from a the localhost, clone down the [WOLM server](https://github.com/cmonkey03/wolm-server) and followed the setup instructions there.
+2. If you'd like to fetch from a localhost WOLM API, clone down the [WOLM server](https://github.com/cmonkey03/wolm-server) and followed the setup instructions there.
 3. Clone down this repo and run `npm install http-server`.
 4. To fetch from a local WOLM API, go to `/src/adapter.js` and ensure line 4 is commented and line 2 is uncommented
 5. Run `http-server -p 8000` from the command line and open [http://localhost:8000/](http://localhost:8000/) in your browser.